beloglazov/openstack-centos-kvm-glusterfs/doc/openstack-centos-kvm-glusterfs-guide.rst

 ~~~~~~~~~~~~

 If after a start up, the ``openstack-nova-network`` service hangs with
-the following last message in the log file: 'Attempting to grab file
+the following last message in the log file: ‘Attempting to grab file
-lock "iptables" for method "apply"', the solution is the
+lock “iptables” for method “apply”’, the solution is the
 following [28]_:

 ::